January 2022 Burkina Faso coup d'état: Background

 Following the First Libyan Civil War and the concurrent NATO intervention in 2011, Islamist attacks in Burkina Faso and neighboring Mali became more common.
 Since 2015, Burkina Faso has been fighting Islamic State and al-Qaeda in some parts of the country.
 However, military personnel complained about a lack of military equipment and logistics.
 This caused discontent among the military ranks, members of which criticized the government's lack of effort combating jihadist groups.
 Former CIA political analyst Michael Shurkin stated the army is "ill equipped and unprepared" for battle.

-Roch Marc Christian Kaboré was elected for his second term as president in the 2020 Burkinabé general election.
+Roch Marc Christian Kaboré was elected for his second term as president in the 2020 Burkinabè general election.
 Kaboré's government faced regular protests due to the handling of the ongoing jihadi crisis in the country.
 In December 2021, Prime Minister Christophe Joseph Marie Dabiré was fired from his post amid an escalating security crisis.
 On 22 January 2022, anti-government protests erupted in the capital.
 The protesters were reportedly angered by the government's inability to stop armed attacks across the country.
 Several protesters asked for the resignation of President Kaboré.